 The Gujarat Secondary and Higher Education Board determined the GSEB Board passing marks 2025 for Class 10 and Class 12 examinations.
 Students must obtain the passing criteria in the board examination to get passing grades in the GSEB result 2025.
 The Gujarat board passing marks for the theory examinations are 33% for the GSEB SSC and HSC examinations.

-Students must obtain minimum marks in the theory, practical, and internal assessments and obtain a grade of ‘D’ to be eligible for further admissions.
+Students must obtain the minimum marks in theory, practical, and internal assessments and obtain a grade of ‘D’ to be eligible for further admissions.
 They can check out the GSEB Board 2025 passing marks criteria and prepare accordingly for their board examinations.
 Read the article to learn more about the Gujarat Board passing marks 2025.

 Subject | Theory | Internal Assessment | Total | ||